-Selecting a rehab center includes asking a lot of questions.
-There are many programs to choose from, and finding one that is best suited for you or your family member is all part of the process.
+Selecting a rehab center involves asking a lot of questions.
+There are many programs to choose from, and finding one that is best suited for you or your loved one can help ensure success in recovery.

-Having a private room while attending substance abuse treatment may be helpful for some people in recovery.
-And depending on the program or facility, having a private room in rehab is definitely an option.
+Having a private room while attending a substance abuse treatment program may be helpful for some people in recovery, but this option isn’t available at every facility.

 Get Started On The Road To Recovery.